pranal02/Capstone_PowerBI/README.md

 4. **Report Development:** Design and format the Power BI report.
 5. **Deployment:** Publish the report to the Power BI Service and create a dashboard.

-**Contact**

-[Your Name/Email/GitHub Profile]

-This `README.md` file adheres to GitHub's markdown format, providing a clear and structured overview of the project.